 12 ounces semisweet chocolate (3 – 4 oz. bars)

 Snap chocolate bars into a large, heat-proof bowl.
 Heat cream over medium, until the first bubble breaks, then remove from heat and pour over chocolate shards.
 Let sit 5 minutes, then whisk gently to combine, 1-2 minutes.
-Pour into jar, decorate with a Valentine label and instructions, and refrigerate, up to 1 month.
+Pour into jar, and refrigerate, up to 1 month.

 To Make Hot Cocoa:

 Heat milk (2% or whole), as much as you want, over medium heat, until steaming.
 (Alternatively, for one mug, microwave).
 Add ganache to hot milk: I use 1 heaping tablespoon per 8 ounces of milk, though there are those under my roof who argue 2 tablespoons are far superior.
 And no, I don’t measure.
 Eyeball it.
 Stir ganache into hot milk until dissolved, 10-15 seconds, taste, and add more, if desired.
 Pour into mugs, top as desired (whipped cream, marshmallows), wrap fingers ’round, and give thanks for winter.